15 Easy Exercises You Can Do on an Airplane

 Standing Exercises (when safe to do so)

-While seated exercises can provide relief and promote relaxation, don’t forget to stand up and move around during long flights.
+While seated exercises can provide relief and promote relaxation, standing up and moving around during long flights is just as important.
+With a shoe like QUANTUM 2, you’ll be ready to move in comfort.

 11. Calf Raises